snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 ```

 ## Custom Modules
 This package is designed to be easily customised or extended within your own dbt project, by building your own 'custom modules'.
 The 'standard modules' we provide (base, page views, sessions and users) are not designed to be modified by you.
-An example dbt project with custom modules can be seen in the custom example directory of the snowplow-web repo.
+An example dbt project with custom modules can be seen in the [custom example directory](https://github.com/snowplow/dbt-snowplow-web/tree/main/custom_example) of the snowplow-web repo.

 ### Guidelines & Best Practice

 The Snowplow web package's modular structure allows for custom SQL modules to leverage the model's incrementalisation logic, and operate as 'plugins' to compliment the standard model.
-This can be achieved by using the `_this_run` tables as an input, and producing custom tables which may join too the standard model's main derived tables (for example, to aggregate custom contexts to a page_view level), or provide a separate level of aggregation (for example a custom user interaction).
+This can be achieved by using the `_this_run` tables as an input, and producing custom tables which may join to the standard model's main derived tables (for example, to aggregate custom contexts to a page_view level), or provide a separate level of aggregation (for example a custom user interaction).

 The standard modules carry out the heavy lifting in establishing an incremental structure and providing the core logic for the most common web aggregation use cases.
 It also allows custom modules to be plugged in without impeding the maintenance of standard modules.